SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-icd.md

     ![ICD Component Conflicts](images/icd-resolve-conflicts.png)

-**Reccomended: Install the `matter_platform_low_power` and `matter_subscription_synchronization` components to achieve further energy savings.
+**Recommended: Install the `matter_platform_low_power` and `matter_subscription_synchronization` components to achieve further energy savings.
 See details below.**

 ICD functionality should be installed and ready to build.
 Build the project as you would a normal example and flash the resulting binary to your specified end device.
-You should be able to commission the device the same way as non-ICD examples using the QR code URL (generated within the RTT logs at startup or BTN0 press).
+You should be able to commission the device the same way as non-ICD examples using the QR code URL (generated within the RTT logs at startup or **BTN0** press).

 ## **Power Saving Components**